ChallenAi/flup/README.md

 # flup
-~
-## flutter app

-## Using Dart language to write flutter app is just like writing es5 javascript callback, which makes me come 'From entry to abandonment'.
+### Using Dart language to write flutter app is just like writing es5 javascript callback, which makes me come 'From entry to abandonment'.
-fuck Parentheses bracket
+fuck Parentheses bracket, go away from callback hell and keep happy.